Puerto Rico Teachers Association

 The Puerto Rico Teachers Association (Spanish: Asociación de Maestros de Puerto Rico) is one of the trade unions that represents teachers in Puerto Rico.
 Its mission is to promote and defend the right of every person to free secular public education.
 It is one of the oldest organizations based in Puerto Rico, tracing back its history to 1911.
+In Puerto Rico, it serves as one of the main education unions along the Teachers' Federation of Puerto Rico (FMPR) and Educadores Puertorriqueños en Acción.